b9389/klimato-dashing-widget/README.md

 To use this widget, copy `klimato.coffee`, `klimato.html`, and `klimato.sass` into the `/widgets/klimato` directory.
 Put the `klimato.rb` file in your `/jobs` folder, the 4 font files (.EOT, .WOFF, .SVG & .TTF) in your `/assets/fonts` directory and the `climacons-font.css` in your `/assets/stylesheets` directory.

 You can change `klimato.html` if you don't want german words in it.

+You need to add your API key, your consumer secret and consumer key to the `klimato.rb` file in your `/jobs` folder.

 To include the widget into your dashboard add the following code: